Skip to main content

 Conclusions

-In this study, we did not observe any improvement in metabolic syndrome parameters, nor a decrease in inflammatory markers with consumption of a probiotic supplement for 18 weeks.
-However, we observed lowered triglycerides and diastolic blood pressure in a subset of participants in the probiotic group (probiotic responders).
-In the remaining participants in the probiotic group (non-responders), we observed higher levels of blood glucose and insulin, suggesting a detrimental effect.
+The finding showed that taking a probiotic supplement did not lead to an improvement in metabolic syndrome parameters, nor a decrease in inflammatory markers.
+However, a subset of participants in the probiotic group (probiotic responders) experienced lowered triglycerides and diastolic blood pressure.
+In contrast, the remaining participants in the probiotic group (non-responders), experienced increased levels of blood sugar and insulin, suggesting a detrimental effect.